 In the mood for some poetical social critique and humour?
 Here you go then.
-(This bus in the pic is in Vancouver, BC.)

 This book has one key element – snow – and one key clue – a guitar.
-More than this would spoil the plot.

 Scene of a chilly morning in a Nordic country – and a cold-hearted killer for hire.
-What’s not to love?